-In today’s volatile marketplace, modernization of data center facilities has emerged as a competitiveness critical success factor and, if properly executed, a critical piece of an ongoing strategy to better service customers.
+In today’s volatile marketplace, data center modernization has emerged as a competitive, critical success factor and, if properly executed, a critical piece of an ongoing strategy to better service customers.
 However, modernization comes at a cost and risks and rewards need to be balanced with available budgets.
 The scale of risk depends not only on the state of the equipment but also the human resources in place to support that equipment.
 The less attention paid to the equipment, the more will need to be invested in preparing and training support teams on emergency operating procedures, so that the negative effects of unplanned downtime can be minimized.

 The data center has to be modified in order to accommodate an organization’s evolving business goals.
 In an aging data center facility, common issues that need to be resolved include lack of space, inefficient/costly cooling, or a power infrastructure that is not flexible enough to accommodate rapid growth.
 In addition, infrastructure systems need to be evaluated to determine if maintenance costs are too high or if antiquated systems are threatening the reliability of data center operations.